caspii/casparwre.de/_posts/2023-03-03-webapp-afterlife.md

 ![A lonely robot](/images/lonely-robot.jpg)

-I am the sole developer of a [webapp](https://keepthescore.com) that has around 5,000 USD monthly revenue.
+I am the sole developer of a [webapp](https://keepthescore.com) that has around 5,000 USD in monthly revenue.

 Yesterday I was thinking about what would happen to it if I died suddenly.
 I really should have some kind of succession plan.
 But instead of diving into that, I began to wonder how long the app would keep running for if it was left completely to itself, with no further human support.

-What makes this question interesting is that, in theory, my app runs as a completely self-sufficient system:
+It's interesting because my app runs as a completely self-sufficient system.

 1. The app makes monthly revenue which automatically gets deposited into a bank account.
 2. The app is hosted on a cloud provider (DigitalOcean) and the monthly bill is automatically paid from that bank account.
 3. The same is true for the domain name registrar.
-4. A bunch of other stuff is also paid for automatically, but none of that is critical to the app remaining online.
-This includes monitoring and logging tools, analytics, the mail provider and so on.

-The app will remain up indefinitely as long as
+In theory, the app will remain online indefinitely as long as

-- The database, the domain and the cloud service continue to function.
+- the database, the domain and the cloud service continue to function.
-- the monthly revenue is greater than the monthly costs.
+- The monthly revenue is greater than the monthly costs.

 In practice of course, it will go offline eventually.
 What are the scenarios that could cause this?

 ## "Acts of God" or infrastructure failure
-This would be things that are outside the scope of the app.
-The less spectacular the failure, the more likely it is to happen.
+This would be events that are outside the scope of the app.
+The more spectacular the failure, the less likely it is to happen.

 Spectacular failures include: a meteor striking the infrastructure, a nuclear war, a solar flare, a super-volcano eruption, a zombie apocalypse, ~~a global pandemic~~, or a global economic collapse.
 All of these are unlikely to happen.